lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/allatoms.rst

    read_data ../mergePEGH2O/mix.data
    include ../PARM.lammps

+..  container:: justify

    Then, let us create 4 atom groups: H2O and PEG (as previously) as well as 2 groups containing one single atom corresponding respectively to the oxygen atoms ocated at the ends of the PEG molecule:

 ..  code-block:: bash
    :caption: *to be copied in pullonPEG/input.lammps*